Giant Hogweed: How Safe Is It ?- How to Handle the Plant

-The Heracleum Sphondylium or Common Hogweed is native to Europe and Asia.
+The Heracleum sphondylium also known as common hogweed is native to Europe and Asia.
 It reaches a height of about 20 - 47" with a max of 6ft 7" and is widely spread all over Europe.
 The flowers can be either white or pink.
 The smell however is not something you would want to write home about, the plant spreads a pig-like smell.

-The plant is edible, but you have to be careful picking it, because it can also produce some rashes and burns.
-Not like her big sister the Giant Hogweed though.
+The plant is edible, but you have to be careful picking it, because it can also produce some rashes and burns, but not as severe as her big sister can.

 3. Heracleum maximum